MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Cloud Computing and Software as a Service Assessment task 1 - Research Essay - Assignment Working Document.md

 ## Abstract

-Serverless computing has emerged as a transformative paradigm in cloud computing, fundamentally changing how developers build, deploy, and manage applications.
-This comprehensive research examines the significance, current approaches, challenges, and future directions of serverless computing technology.
-Through analysis of contemporary literature, market data, and real-world implementations, this study reveals that serverless computing offers substantial benefits including cost optimization (30-45% savings), enhanced developer productivity, and automatic scalability, while simultaneously presenting challenges such as cold start latency, vendor lock-in concerns, and security complexities.
-The global serverless market, valued at $21.9 billion in 2024, is projected to reach $44.7-78.87 billion by 2029, indicating strong industry adoption and investment.
-This analysis provides insights into existing solutions, identifies current limitations, and proposes future research directions to address outstanding challenges in serverless architecture.
+Serverless computing has emerged as a significant advancement in cloud infrastructure, enabling developers to construct and deploy applications without the burden of server management.
+This paper examines its importance, current implementations, associated challenges, and future prospects.
+Through an integration of academic literature, industry data, and practical examples, the analysis demonstrates that serverless architectures provide notable advantages, including cost reductions of 30-45%, enhanced developer productivity, and automatic scaling.
+However, these benefits are accompanied by obstacles such as cold start latency, vendor lock-in, and complex security considerations.
+The serverless market, valued at $21.9 billion in 2024, is projected to expand to between $44.7 and $78.87 billion by 2029, indicating substantial growth.
+This study outlines existing approaches, identifies limitations, and proposes research directions to address unresolved issues in serverless systems.

+Furthermore, serverless represents a paradigm shift that can streamline development processes, though its adoption requires careful evaluation of application suitability and organizational readiness.
+The abstraction of infrastructure allows for greater innovation, but it also demands new strategies for monitoring and governance.

 ## Keywords